-$50 million—in addition to more than $50 million it has invested in recent years—to greatly expand its work in this burgeoning field.
+The University has committed $50 million, in addition to more than $50 million it has invested in recent years, to greatly expand its work in this burgeoning field of Big Data.

 At the core of this commitment is the creation of the new Goergen Institute for Data Science, named in recognition of support from Trustee Robert B. Goergen ’60 and his wife, Pamela.
 The investment also includes the construction of a state-of-the-art 50,000-square-foot building to house the Goergen Institute as well as the Department of Computer Science and other academic areas.
 In recognition of support for the institute from the Wegman Family Foundation, the new building will be named Wegmans Hall.
 It is slated for full occupancy by winter 2017.

 The new building (conceptual rendering courtesy of Kennedy & Violich Architecture, Ltd.)